The After Times by Christine Potter

 1. How did you come up with ideas for your books?

 I draw on my own life a bunch; I’ll admit that.
 My books tend to be set in the Hudson River Valley, my home.
 That in itself is a source of inspiration.
 I tend to write about the supernatural, and the Hudson Valley is one of the most haunted places in the US, I think.
 It’s not just Sleepy Hollow!
 We have ancient graveyards, disused mansions, huge old trees, and a long, colorful autumn.
 It gets the juices going.
 Also, I write about teens, and that’s a world I like thinking about.
 I taught high schoolers.
-I love kids—the big energy, the loyalty to friends, the DRAMA.
+I love kids—the big energy, the loyalty to friends, the games which may be just as fun as 케이카지노, and the DRAMA.
 Adults can be pretty boring.

 1. What would you want your readers to know about you?